FOSSonTop/aosp/legacy/build-legacy-aosp.md

+# Building Legacy AOSP

-For basic building instructions refer to [Building 101](../building-101/index.md) and incorporate the below patches after syncing or use lin-* forks.
+For basic building instructions refer to [Building 101](../building-101/) and incorporate the below patches after syncing or use lin-* forks.

 Old Android versions can be pretty difficult to build nowadays and thus this guide was created so that you can do just that.